elementary/website/docs/code/getting-started.md

 * Creating an account on GitHub and importing an SSH key
 * Setting up the Git revision control system
-* Getting and using the elementary developer "SDK"
+* Getting and using the elementary OS developer "SDK"

 We’re going to assume that you’re working from a clean installation of elementary OS Loki or later.
-This is important as the instructions you’re given may reference apps that are not present (or even available) in other Linux based operating systems like Ubuntu.
+This is important as the instructions you’re given may reference apps that are not present (or even available) in other GNU/Linux based operating systems like Ubuntu.
 It is possible to apply the principles of this guide to Ubuntu development, but it may be more difficult to follow along.

 ## GitHub {#github}